 Earlier diagnostic criteria for autoimmune encephalitis were too reliant on antibody testing and response to immunotherapy.
-Since antibody testing is not available everywhere and results take time, Graus et al. suggested that despite the absence of autoantibodies, one should not exclude the diagnosis of autoimmune encephalitis.^[13]
+Since antibody testing is not available everywhere and results take time, Graus et al. suggested that despite the absence of autoantibodies, one should not exclude the diagnosis of autoimmune encephalitis.[13]

-Our study showed a mortality of 2.8%, which is similar to the mortality rate of 4.8% reported by Mondal et al.^[3] This is in contrast to a study from Northern India, which reported a higher mortality rate of 40%.^[10] The low mortality in the current series could be attributed to the earlier presentation, intensive care, and early initiation of immune modulator therapy.
-There was also easy access to neuroimaging, CSF meningoencephalitic panel, serum, and CSF autoimmune panel, and better culture yield which helped in prompt diagnosis.
+Our study showed a mortality of 2.8%, which is similar to the mortality rate of 4.8% reported by Mondal et al.[3] This is in contrast to a study from Northern India, which reported a higher mortality rate of 40%.[10]
+The low mortality in the current series could be attributed to the earlier presentation, intensive care, and early initiation of immune modulator therapy.
+There was also easy access to neuroimaging, better culture yield, CSF meningoencephalitic panel, serum, and CSF autoimmune panel, which helped in prompt diagnosis.

-At the time of discharge, 51 (75%) recovered without any symptom or disability, 2 (2.9%) children had moderately severe disability, 8 (11.7%) had slight disability, and 7 (10.2%) were symptomatic but without significant disability.
+At the time of discharge, 3 (4.4%) children had moderately severe disability, 8 (11.7%) had slight disability, and 7 (10.2%) were symptomatic but without significant disability.
 In a study done by Mondal et al., 81 (66.95%) cases recovered completely, and 4 children (3.3%) died.
-Fifteen cases (12.39%) had mild disability, whereas 11 (9.09%) and 10 (8.26%) cases had moderate and severe disability at the time of discharge from the hospital.^[3]
+Fifteen cases (12.39%) had mild disability, whereas 11 (9.09%) and 10 (8.26%) cases had moderate and severe disability at the time of discharge from the hospital.[3]

-Follow-up of the patients over a duration ranging from 2 months to 4 years was possible in the study.
-This is in contrast to a study done by Pillai et al., where an abnormal outcome occurred in 49.5% with a mean duration of follow-up of 5.8 years.^[10]
+Follow-up of the patients over a duration ranging from 2 months to 4 years was good.
+This is in contrast to a study done by Pillai et al., where an abnormal outcome occurred in 49.5% with a mean duration of follow-up of 5.8 years.[10]